junxit/us-congress-bills-116/metadata.md

 - 2019-08-30 — Placed on the Union Calendar, Calendar No. 153.
 - 2019-08-30 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 116-195.
 - 2019-08-30 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 116-195.
+- 2019-12-09 — Considered under suspension of the rules. (consideration: CR H9371-9373)
+- 2019-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3318.
+- 2019-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-09 — Ms. Slotkin moved to suspend the rules and pass the bill, as amended.
+- 2019-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9371-9372)
+- 2019-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9371-9372)